A beginner's guide to MLPs

 Many investors do not fit the criteria listed above for buying individual MLPs, but thankfully, a variety of MLP access products are available to investors.

-As readers will remember from earlier sections of the MLP University, MLPs are pass-through structures that do not pay taxes at the entity level.
+MLPs are pass-through structures that do not pay taxes at the entity level.
 Instead, income and deductions are passed through to the end investor.
-Regulated investment companies (RICs) such as Closed-End Funds (CEFs), Mutual Funds, and Exchanged Traded Funds (ETFs) under the Investment Company Act of 1940 (collectively, “40 Act Funds”) are also pass-through structures.
+Regulated investment companies (RICs) such as closed-end funds (CEFs), mutual funds, and exchange-traded funds (ETFs) under the Investment Company Act of 1940 (collectively, “40 Act Funds”) are also pass-through structures.
 Under current law, 40 Act Funds seeking to retain pass-through status are prohibited from owning more than 25% of their assets in MLPs.
-Funds that abide by this law have come to be called “RIC-compliant.”
+Funds that abide by this law are called “RIC-compliant.”

-Some funds are passively managed, meaning the performance is linked to an index or benchmark.
+Some funds are passively managed, where performance is linked to an index or benchmark.
 These funds tend to have lower fees.
 An actively managed fund has higher fees to account for the fact that a portfolio manager must be paid to choose individual stocks.

-To help navigate the variety of investment products available, Alerian has provided the decision tree shown below.
+To help navigate the variety of investment products available, Alerian has provided the decision tree below.

 ETFs vs Mutual Funds

-ETFs trade throughout the day; whereas mutual funds price only at the end of the day.
-However, mutual funds always price at Net Asset Value (NAV), while ETF prices are determined by the market.
+ETFs trade throughout the day, whereas mutual funds price only at the end of the day.
+However, mutual funds always price at NAV, while ETF prices are determined by the market.
 ETFs may also be sold short.
-Typically, MLP ETFs have lower fees, ranging from 45bps to 95bps.
-Mutual funds fees in this category range from 70bps to 135bps.
+Typically, MLP ETFs have lower fees, ranging from around 50 basis points (bps) to 100 bps.
+Mutual funds fees in this category are a bit higher and range from around 70-140 bps.
 Mutual funds may also use up to 33% leverage.

-CEFs were the first 100% MLP C Corporation, 40 Act products.
-Like mutual funds, they can also use up to 33% debt leverage.
+CEFs were the first 100% MLP C-Corporation, 40 Act products.
+Like mutual funds, they can also use up to 33% leverage.
 Because CEFs do not have a creation/redemption feature, pricing may stray from NAV, causing them to trade at a premium or discount.
 Their liquidity is also constrained by the fund itself as opposed to the underlying securities held.